armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 # This is a placeholder document and should not be published until it is complete

 This guide describes how to install Spinnaker in GKE.
 It will create / use the following Google Cloud resources:
-* A GKE (Google Kubernetes Engine) cluster (you can use an existing one if you already have one)
+* An Amazon AWS (Amazon Web Services) EKS (Elastic Container Services for Kubernetes)  cluster (you can use an existing one if you already have one)
-* A GCS (Google Cloud Storage) bucket (you can use an existing one if you already have one)
+* An Amazon S3 (Simple Storage Service) bucket (you can use an existing one if you already have one)
-* An NGINX Ingress controller in your GKE cluster
+* An NGINX Ingress controller in your EKS cluster

 This document currently does not fully cover the following (see [Next Steps](#next-steps) for some links to achieve these)
 * TLS Encryption